rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 ```
 (Note: this is using recursive types, a new feature of Typescript 3.7.
 Without recursive types, we‘d have to write a ‘finite’ version of this calling SafeMerge -> SafeMerge2 -> SafeMerge3 for each nested object in a union)

-By doing this, we now have a type that allows us to safely access any property in either side of a union.
+By doing this, we now have a type that allows us to safely access any property on either side of a union.
 Going way back to the example at the top, we can now access deeply nested properties without having to check if each nested object contains a value for a key.

 ```
 const superheroPhoto = (person: Person) => person.photos?.find(x => x.id === 1)?.name